kbparagua/js-crash-course/05_oop.md

 var z = zombie.call({}); // {speed: 1.5}
 ```

+`zombie` is an example of a constructor.
+It is a function that is used to construct an object.

 ## Prototype

 Prototype is an object and a property of the constructor in which the created objects will inherit to.